OSOceanAcoustics/echoshader/docs/source/gsoc_contributors_guide.md

     * `gain_correction` - (frequency) - the gain correction for each frequency
     * `equivalent_beam_angle` (frequency) - the beam angle for each frequency

+### Visualizing Ocean Sonar Data
-Using the above Dataset we can visualize the strength of the echoes (often called the echogram) by plotting `Sv` along `ping_time` and `range_bin` (here, an inverse water depth measure) axes, where the water surface is at the top:
+Using the above Dataset we can visualize the strength of the echoes (often called the echogram) by plotting `Sv` along `ping_time` and `range_bin` (here, an inverse water depth measure) axes, where the water surface is near the top of the image (the bright red line):

 ![echogram example 1](img/echogram_example.png)